Table of Contents

 I recently did a full review on this keyboard and it is currently, in my opinion, the best option for Reaper.

 The main selling points with this keyboard have to be the aftertouch and velocity sensitivity.
 Serious musicians and producers always look for these two things when talking about controllers.

 There isn’t much that you won’t find pleasing with the Panorama T4 and I also think the price range is super affordable for how much you get with it.

-This is an A plus 49 key MIDI keyboard that I highly recommend checking out.
+This is currently one of the best 49 key MIDI keyboards that I highly recommend checking out.
 I truly believe this will take your production skills to the next level.

 Nektar Panorama P4